SoftCareTech/blog/ReadMe.md

 # Things to learn in this Project
  - axios  Api call
  - useReducer
- - Create  a Hook
+ - Hooks
  - Components
+ - Navigations
- - Navigation
+ - Context

 ## Installation
 To run